grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Why is the name of the class `CalculatorSpecification` and the name of the method `ShouldDisplay0WhenCreated`?

 **Johnny:** It is a naming convention.
 There are many others, but this is the one that I like.
 The rule is that when you take the name of the class without the `Specification` part followed by the name of the method, it should form a legit sentence.
-For instance, if I apply it to what we wrote, it would make a sentence: “Calculator should display 0 when created".
+For instance, if I apply it to what we wrote, it would make a sentence: "Calculator should display 0 when created".

 **Benjamin:** Ah, I see now.
 So it is a statement of behavior, isn’t it?

 **Johnny:** That is right.
 Now, the second trick I can sell to you is that if you do not know what code to start with, start with the expected result.
-In our case, we are expecting that the behavior will end up as displaying “0", right?
+In our case, we are expecting that the behavior will end up as displaying "0", right?
 So let's just write it in the form of an assertion.

 **Benjamin:** You mean something like this?